Meteor-Community-Packages/Meteor-CollectionFS/README.md

 NOTE: This is a work-in-progress repo that will eventually be split into multiple repos/packages.
 Don't use it except for testing it.

-## uploads-collection

-The main package to enable simple file uploads in your app.

-## uploads-collection-handlebars

-Companion package

 ## collectionFS

-Companion package
+The core package to manage files in your app, including uploading and downloading.

+## collectionFS-handlebars

+Handlebars helpers for the core package.

+## cfs-storage-gridFS

+GridFS storage adaptor.

-## fileobject-storage-s3
+## cfs-storage-s3

-Companion package
+S3 storage adaptor.

-## fileobject-storage-filesystem
+## cfs-storage-filesystem

-Companion package
+Local filesystem storage adaptor.

-## fileobject-gm
+## cfs-fileobject-gm

-Companion package
+Extends FileObject, making it trivial to manipulate images in your beforeSave method prior to saving each copy.